I Work Out to Feel Good, Not to Get “Skinny” – but It Wasn't Always That Way

 When I moved to New York City after graduation, it became painfully obvious to me that I was one of the few people who wasn’t exercising regularly.
 Some of my friends and colleagues were training for half-marathons, and the ones that weren’t went to the gym at least a few times a week.
 After years of being the “active” one among my peers, the tables had turned.
 I joined the gym and entered with trepidation.
 When the elliptical prompted me to enter my height and weight, I had to estimate because I’d gotten rid of my scale, and I spent the rest of the night obsessing over what the exact number could be.
 I enjoyed working out more than I expected, but I couldn’t stop staring at the dreaded “Calories Burned” number on the screen.
 (Unfortunately, I also couldn’t bring myself to turn it off.)
 I continued semiregular workouts, but those numbers triggered my anxiety so, mentally, I didn’t exactly reap the benefits of exercise like I’d hoped.

 I rediscovered my love for physical activity by accident.
-As much as I loved the city, I realised I missed nature, and I began going home to Connecticut on the weekends.
-When my best friend suggested a hike to admire the autumn views, I agreed and borrowed my mom's hiking boots.
+As much as I loved the city, I realized I missed nature, and I began going home to Connecticut on the weekends.
+When my best friend suggested a hike to admire the autumn views, I agreed and borrowed my mom’s hiking boots.
 We hiked a six-mile loop, and for the first time in years, I felt the happiness and freedom I used to associate with exercise.
 I was in a good mood for the rest of the day, and hikes became a regular part of my life.
 I even traded New York for Seattle so I could have easier access to hiking and skiing.

 As I began to exercise regularly, my appetite increased, and this time, I listened to my body.
 Still wary of the gym, I opted for a variety of classes and ended up loving kickboxing and indoor climbing.
 During my bouts of depression, I’ve noticed a marked difference when I continue to exercise.
 It’s not a miracle worker (unfortunately, that doesn’t exist for depression), but it definitely boosts my mood, and I’m determined to do everything I can to help ease my symptoms.
 Sometimes if it’s late and rainy, I hop on the elliptical or treadmill in my apartment building’s gym – but I turn off the “Calories Burned” function and focus on a podcast instead.